-

 Image Credit: Taran Wilkhu

-When complete, Battersea Power Station hopes to welcome up to 25,000 residents to join its sleek live-work-play mantra and is intent on becoming one of London’s largest cultural and occupational quarters.
+When complete, Battersea Power Station is expected to welcome up to 25,000 residents and workers to enjoy its sleek live-work-play mantra to become one of London’s largest mixed-use destinations.
 In total, the master plan will encompass over 3 million square feet of commercial office space alongside new private and affordable homes, plus 250 retail offerings—ranging from shops, cafes and restaurants to theaters, hotels and medical centers—as well as 19 acres of public space, available both with river front access and with the addition of a six-acre green park.

 Image Credit: Joshua Atkins